The Rubber Band: Plot summary

 The discussion is interrupted by a police detective who brings the news that Harlan Scovil has been murdered.
-In his pockets were found the contact details for the Marquis of Clivers, prompting the police -- eager to avoid inconveniencing the Marquis and causing diplomatic issues with Britain -- to suspect the group of blackmail.
+In his pockets were found the contact details for the Marquis of Clivers, prompting the police, eager to avoid inconveniencing the Marquis and causing diplomatic issues with Britain, to suspect the group of blackmail.
 Wolfe also learns from Fred Durkin that the police have found the missing $30,000 in Clara's car, and a warrant has been issued for her arrest.
 Once the policeman has left, Wolfe questions Fox concerning the stolen money and the murder.
-Satisfied as to her honesty and innocence on both matters, he accepts her as his client, and persuades her to remain in the brownstone.
+Satisfied as to her honesty and innocence on both matters, he accepts her as his client and persuades her to remain in the brownstone.
 Mike Walsh rejects Wolfe's offer of protection and storms out.
-Wolfe sends a letter to the Marquis informing him of the group's claims and suggesting that legal action may be taken.
-He also informs Perry that he will not be investigating on behalf of him or the corporation.
+Wolfe sends a letter to the Marquis informing him of the group's claims and suggesting that legal action may be taken; he also informs Perry that he will not be investigating on behalf of him or the corporation.

 For several days, the numerous charges that Clara is facing mean that Wolfe is forced to keep her as his guest in the brownstone.
-However the police, led by the obnoxious Lt.
-Rowcliff, soon arrive with a search and arrest warrant to enter the brownstone and arrest Clara for the theft of the $30,000.
-Wolfe is outraged by Rowcliff's impertinence, but is forced to allow the police to search the premises.
-Clara, however, cannot be found, and once the police have left Wolfe reveals that he concealed her in the orchid rooms.
+Eventually, the police, led by the obnoxious Lt.
+Rowcliff, arrive with a search and arrest warrant to enter the brownstone and arrest Clara for the theft of the $30,000.
+Wolfe is outraged by Rowcliff's impertinence, but he is forced to allow the police to search the premises.
+Clara, however, cannot be found, and once the police have left, Wolfe reveals that he concealed her in the orchid rooms.